Bran Isn’t Just Waste — How It Can Boost Your Gut, Energy, and Weight

 For the dough, you will need 200 ml of kefir, 170 grams of flour, 10 grams of wheat or oat bran, 2 chicken eggs, 50 ml of corn oil or 1.5 tablespoons of refined sunflower oil, 1 teaspoon each of sugar and baking soda, a pinch of salt, and 1 tablespoon of sesame seeds.

-For the filling, you will need 150 grams of boiled chicken fillet, 250 grams of young white cabbage, herbs, and salt to taste.
+For the filling, use 150 grams of boiled chicken fillet, 250 grams of young white cabbage, herbs, and salt to taste.

-Mix the beaten eggs with kefir and the other ingredients.
+Mix beaten eggs with kefir and the other wet ingredients.
 In a separate bowl, combine sifted flour and bran.
-Mix the dry and wet components together until you achieve a uniform consistency similar to not-too-thick sour cream.
+Mix the dry and wet components together until you get a uniform consistency similar to not-too-thick sour cream.

-Line a baking dish with parchment paper, greasing the bottom and sides with oil.
-Gradually layer the filling, leaving some space from the edge.
-Pour the remaining batter on top and smooth it out with a spatula.
-Sprinkle sesame seeds on top for a beautiful and healthy finish.
+Line a baking dish with parchment paper and grease the paper with oil.
+Layer the filling in the dish, leaving a bit of space at the edge.
+Pour the remaining batter over the filling and smooth it with a spatula.
+Sprinkle sesame seeds on top.
 Bake for 30 minutes in a preheated oven at 180°C.

 Chocolate Bran Cake

-For four servings, you will need: 5 tablespoons of any loose bran, ½ teaspoon of baking powder, 100 ml of whey or another fermented dairy product, 1 chicken egg or egg white, 2 tablespoons of cocoa powder (one for the batter, the other for the glaze), and 3 tablespoons of low-calorie jam (1 tablespoon for the batter and 2 tablespoons for the glaze).
+For four servings, you will need: 5 tablespoons of loose bran, ½ teaspoon of baking powder, 100 ml of whey or another fermented dairy product, 1 chicken egg or an egg white, 2 tablespoons of cocoa powder (one for the batter and one for the glaze), and 3 tablespoons of low-calorie jam (1 tablespoon for the batter and 2 tablespoons for the glaze).

-Mix all the ingredients together and knead the batter with a fork directly in the heatproof dish, which you will place in the oven for 20 minutes at 180°C.
+Mix all the ingredients and whisk the batter with a fork directly in a heatproof dish.
+Bake in the oven for 20 minutes at 180°C.

-Prepare the glaze in a separate bowl with the jam (heat it before adding cocoa).
-Mix and spread it while hot over the cake taken out of the oven.
+Prepare the glaze in a separate bowl by heating the jam and mixing in the cocoa.
+Spread the glaze while hot over the cake taken from the oven.

 Make sure that healthy food can be delicious!